TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 17/Proverbs 17.5.md

 ---

-Whoso mocketh the poor reproacheth his Maker; [And] he that is glad at calamity shall not be unpunished.
+Whoever mocks the poor reproaches his Maker.
+He who is glad at calamity shall not be unpunished.